adamw1221/CS495-Lab-Inventory-Group-F/README.md

    **CD js\server_side** and run **node server.js**

-4. Copy the full path of one of the html pages e.g., **C:\user\CS495-Lab-Inventory-Group-F\html\basicWebsite.html**
+4. Copy the full path of an html page (in the html folder) e.g.,

+   **C:\user\CS495-Lab-Inventory-Group-F\html\basicWebsite.html**

-5. Paste the path into your web browser.
+7. Paste the path into your web browser.
-6. The web pages should now be visible and you should be able to add, read, update, and remove from the database.
+8. The web pages should now be visible and you should be able to add, read, update, and remove from the database.

 ## Team Member Bios